rachelzuercher/MOW-FL-parrotfish/README.md

 This repository includes data and analysis scripts for the following article:

-Zuercher, R., D. Kochan, A. Harborne.
-Factors influencing the biomass of large-bodies parrotfishes in the absence of fishing on coral reefs in Florida, USA. *Submitted to Coral Reefs*
+Zuercher, R., Kochan, D., & Harborne,A. R. (2023).
+Factors influencing the biomass of large-bodiedparrotfish species in the absence of fishing on coral reefs inFlorida, USA.Journal of Fish Biology,1–12.https://doi.org/10.1111/jfb.15557

 ---
 ## Collaborators: